How to fix and prevent Mac overheating

 How do I know if my Mac is overheating?

-If your Mac’s surface is hot to the touch or/and your Mac produces loud noise.
-You can also monitor your Mac’s temp with apps like the above-mentioned iStat Menus that can give you more detailed information on the temperature of some of the internals.
+If your Mac’s surface is hot to the touch or/and your Mac produces a loud noise.
+You can also monitor your Mac’s temp with iStat Menus, which can give you more detailed information on the temperature of some of the internals.

 per month